offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-An enumeration may be brought into scope via `using` to removing the need to prefix with the enumeration's name.
+An enumeration may be brought into scope via `using` to remove the need to prefix with the enumeration's name.

 ```c++
 switch (x) {